Are you washing your hair enough? Hair expert reveals signs you need to wash more

 How often should combination hair be washed?

-However, if you are concerned about your hair looking a little greasy, that’s nothing a little dry shampoo can’t temporarily fix.
+If you are concerned about your hair looking a little greasy in between washes, that’s nothing a little dry shampoo can’t temporarily fix.

 How often should you wash curly hair?